jog141/repo-project/README.md

 ### Contributing

-Thank you for considering contributing to our project!
+Thank you for considering to contribute to our project!

 We ask that you send us a message on GitHub before making any changes and that you also document any changes through commits.
 Please also update the README.md to reflect your changes.